MemphisRuby/memphisruby.org/README.md

 You can build out the site with `rake build`, but you probably won't need this.
 This happens when you run the development server, and when you publish (below).

+## Create a new article

+`middleman article TITLE`

 ## Publish

-Once your happy with your changes, commit them and run `rake publish`, which will run the build step, add all the files to the 'gh-pages' branch and push.
+Once you're happy with your changes, commit them and run `rake publish`, which will run the build step, add all the files to the 'gh-pages' branch and push.

 ## Adding Dependencies